everproc/devcontainer-operator/julius/devcontainer-operator-poc/README.md

 kubectl apply -k config/samples/
 ```

+This will add two sources and a definition for each using a different repository.
+In addition to that it spawns two workspaces for the user `julius`.
+The end result will be two deployments with each `replica=1` to which you can attach VSCode (to the pod/container of the deployment).

 >**NOTE**: Ensure that the samples has default values to test it out.

 ### To Uninstall